Sexually transmitted infections, which ones and what they are.

 The condom remains the only contraceptive method that also protects against diseases.
 It has a protection index that rises to 97% if used right and follows the prescriptions (for which a few seconds of attention are enough).
 According to some data released by Durex last year, only one sexually active Italian in five uses a condom.
 Regular users do not rise above 14%, with a decline in sales yearly.
 Yet the risks, above all HIV infection, have far from disappeared.

 The factors that favour its onset “Contagion occurs through risky relationships not protected by a condom from the beginning of the sexual act, with multiple and non-habitual partners.
-Furthermore, for some STD infections, such as chlamydia and gonococcus, there may also be transmission from mother to newborn during childbirth or already directly in utero, as for syphilis”, says the expert.
+Furthermore, for some STI infections, such as chlamydia and gonococcus, there may also be transmission from mother to newborn during childbirth or already directly in utero, as for syphilis”, says the expert.

 “Sometimes the diagnosis is obvious because clear clinical signs of infection appear.”